jay-kumogata/InfoNES/README.md

 NES Emulator in C++

 ## Summary
-InfoNES is a NES emulator that runs on various platforms.<br>
+InfoNES is a NES emulator that runs on various platforms.

+## How to play
 Please refer to the information below for how to play.

 ## Known source ports